All Products

 The name of the project.
 The project in Simple Log Service is used to isolate the resources of different users and control access to specific resources.
 See Manage projects.

 The name of the logstore.
 The logstore in Simple Log Service is used to collect, store, and query logs.
-See Manage a logstore.
+See Manage Logstores.

-The beginning of the time range to query.
-Specify the time as a UNIX timestamp.
+The start of the query time range, specified as a Unix timestamp.

 toTime int (Required)

-The end of the time range to query.
-Specify the time as a UNIX timestamp.
+The end of the query time range, specified as a Unix timestamp.

 query String (Required)

-The search statement or analytic statement.
+The search or analytic statement.
 For more information, see Query and analysis overview.

-Use caution when you set the query to "*" or "level: ERROR".
-This may cause a large amount of data to be unexpectedly deleted.
+Use caution when setting "*" or "level: ERROR".
+These settings may cause the accidental deletion of a large amount of data.

 3. Poll the task status.

-This code block continuously checks the task progress until the task is complete or times out.
+This code block continuously checks the task progress until it is complete or times out.
 This is a key step to ensure that the deletion operation is successfully executed.

 from aliyun.log import GetDeleteLogsStatusRequest, GetDeleteLogsStatusResponse